Scarabaeus1031/NEXAH/REPO_MAP.md

 Contains:

+- interpretations
-- experiment descriptions
+- structural laws
-- theory notes
+- collapse framework
-- result summaries
+- cross-domain mappings

-👉 This explains what you are seeing.
+👉 This explains what the system is doing

 ---

-## ⚙️ 5.
-CORE FRAMEWORK

-Entry:

-👉 `README.md`

-This is the **full NEXAH system**.

-Includes:

-- discovery engine
-- navigation system
-- agent framework
-- architecture

-👉 This is where everything connects.

----

-## 🧱 6.
-DISCOVERY ENGINE
+## 🧱 DISCOVERY ENGINE

 Location: